itisusama-writer/152410/chapter-5.md

 "Didn't you?"
 The voice was still Areeba's, but the tone was wrong.
 Too confident.
 Too amused.
 "That's not what my face says.
 That's not what they all think."

-Ayesha finally turned to look at her cousin.
+Ayesha finally turned to look at her.
 Areeba's expression was serene, almost peaceful.
 But her eyes—her eyes held something cold and calculating.
 Something that definitely wasn't female.
 The way he looked at her, assessed her, was too direct.
 Too aggressive.

 "What are you?"
 Ayesha whispered.